vrushank-agrawal/vrushank-agrawal/README.md

 ### Hi there 👋

 I am a MEng in CS student at Cornell Tech.
 I love to collaborate and am open to discussing startup ideas.
-Feel free to connect if you are looking for someone with a technical background!
+Feel free to connect from below if you are looking for someone with a technical background!

 <!-- COMMENT
 ---